 When you get to the hook of the drop spindle, unwrap the yarn from the hook and pull out another length to spin.
 I prefer to not pull out too much, so the spindle hangs freely every time I continue spinning fiber on the core (rather than having the spindle lie on the ground).

-New Bluprint spinning class!
+New Craftsy spinning class!

-Learn how to spin the stunning yarn you’ve always dreamed off with the new Bluprint class Foundations of Spinning.
+Learn how to spin the stunning yarn you’ve always dreamed off with the new Craftsy class Foundations of Spinning.
 Sign up today to enjoy expert instruction from renowned fiber artist Amy King, crystal clear HD video lessons and unlimited lifetime access to your online spinning class.